-One look at the car park and you can tell immediately what’s the most popular Sedona hike- the Devil’s Bridge.
+One look at the car park and you can immediately tell what is the most popular hike in the area - the Devils Bridge Sedona.
 Even in low season, the car park overflows onto the road, and not just on a weekend.

 Despite how busy it can get it’s definitely worth the visit.
 Here’s what to expect on your visit.